 Once pups are weaned, the females become available for mating giving rise to much competition among the bulls.
 Each bull will try to hold his harem against all the challengers.
 Fights can be vicious and bloody.
 The action peaks about mid-December.
 By the end of January it’s all over and the seals are back out at sea.

-Donna Nook is only a short drive (about 35 minutes) from Greetham Retreat which offers a choice of five 4 star Gold award luxury self catering holiday cottages.
-The accommodation is modern, stylish and uncluttered, it can accommodate between 2 and 6 people in each of our individual cottages.
+Donna Nook is only a short drive (about 35 minutes) from Greetham Retreat which offers a choice of three, 4*star (Gold award) luxury self catering holiday cottages.
+Our accommodation is modern, stylish and uncluttered, they can accommodate between 1 to 4 people in each of our cottages.